Alejogb1/job-board/blog-data/how-can-i-create-a-callable-function-between-two-colab-notebooks.md

 id: "how-can-i-create-a-callable-function-between-two-colab-notebooks"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 You're looking to establish a method for invoking a function defined in one Google Colab notebook from another.
 This isn’t a direct, out-of-the-box feature, so it requires a bit of a workaround, but it's certainly achievable, and I've found myself needing this exact functionality in a few complex projects involving collaborative research.
 I recall one specific instance while developing a distributed machine learning pipeline for a large image dataset.
 We had separate notebooks for data preprocessing and model training, each run by a different team member.
 Getting the preprocessed data over to the training notebook dynamically was crucial, and the following strategies proved reliable.

 Essentially, the challenge here lies in the inherent isolated nature of Colab notebook execution environments.
 Each notebook operates within its own virtual machine, meaning you can't simply import code from one into another directly like you would with Python modules on your local file system.
 Therefore, we need to externalize the function code in a way that's accessible from both notebooks.